Skip to content

 Probability x Impact Matrix

-Use this matrix to prioritize risks and determine which require active mitigation vs monitoring.
+This matrix helps prioritize risks and determine which require active mitigation vs monitoring.

 Response Strategies by Quadrant